husmus00/ripple-android/README.md

 Note: This app is a work in progress and still lacks some core features.
 Proper feedback is not yet implemented.
 Shizuku support is also planned.

+Update 2025-02: I still plan to work on this, as I still use it despite its un-ease of use.
+It needs better Termux integration and perhaps an automated way of initially configuring Termux for accepting adb commands.

 ---

 Some Android smartphone manufacturers, such as Samsung and Oneplus, allow for the installation of copies of certain apps (typically messaging apps) using Android's native user system.